Neural Bregman Divergences for Distance Learning: Non-Bregman Learning

 \subsection{Shortest path length}

-Our final task is one that inherently favors the Widenorm and Deepnorm methods because they maintain the triangle inequality (i.e., no shortcuts allowed in shortest path), and so are expected to perform better than \bregman.
-They are included so that we may further compare our \bregman with the Deep-div approach, the only other method for learning deep Bregman divergences.
+Our final task involves estimating the shortest path on a graph from one embedded node to another based on their distances to and from a set of landmark nodes.
+This task inherently favors the Widenorm and Deepnorm methods because they maintain the triangle inequality (i.e., no shortcuts allowed in shortest path), and so are expected to perform better than \bregman.
 We reproduce the experimental setup of \citet{pitis2020inductive} closely with details in \cref{sec:shortest_path_details}.

 The results for each method are shown in \cref{tbl:short_path_results}, which largely match our expectations.
-The triangle-inequality preserving measures usually perform best, which makes sense given the nature of the problem: any violation of the triangle inequality means the distance measure is ``taking a shortcut'' through the graph search space, and thus must be under-estimating the true distance to the target node. \bregman and Deep-div, by being restricted to the space of Bregman divergences, have no constraint that prevents violating the triangle-inequality, and thus often under-estimate the true distances.
-We note that on the 3d dataset the \bregman test performance is better than both deepnorm and widenorm, and is within 4\% of the widenorm method on the octagon dataset.
-These results show that \bregman is the most viable option for learning a useful Bregman divergence, and performs considerably better than the prior Deep-div approach.
+The triangle-inequality preserving measures usually perform best, given the nature of the problem: any violation of the triangle inequality means the distance measure is ``taking a shortcut'' through the graph search space, and thus must be under-estimating the true distance to the target node. \bregman and Deep-div, by being restricted to the space of Bregman divergences, have no constraint that prevents violating the triangle-inequality, and thus often under-estimate the true distances.
+Comparing the train and test losses help to further assess this behavior, as the training pairs can be overfit to an extent.
+We see that \bregman effectively learns the asymmetric relationships between seen points despite underestimating the distance to new points.

-We include both the train and test losses in \cref{tbl:short_path_results}, as they allow us to further confirm the impact that triangle inequality property provides in avoiding overfitting the training sub-graph.
-The start/end pairs used in training do not need to worry about the triangle inequality because any over/under prediction is intrinsically corrected by the loss calculation and gradient update.
-Thus the training loss, for this task, demonstrates primarily the ability of each method to learn the asymmetric relationships.
-In 3/5 cases the Mahalanobis method has the lowest training error, but then increases more significantly on the test set --- but not to an outrageous degree.
-This suggests that while the shortest paths problem from \citet{pitis2020inductive} does stress the ability to correctly leverage the triangle inequality to avoid overfitting, it is not an ideal benchmark for general asymmetric learning.

-We conduct further analysis to explore the degree to which the properties underlying Bregman divergences affect shortest path length learning.
-We introduce two extensions to \bregman.
-The first is a soft modification encouraging the triangle inequality to be obeyed (Bregman-sqrt).
-The second has a hard constraint guaranteeing the triangle inequality (Bregman-GS).
-Results are in \cref{tbl:short_path_results}.

-For the first we draw from mathematical literature demonstrating that metrics can be induced from the square root of certain symmetrized Bregman divergences, depending on constraints on $\phi$ \cite{chen2008metrics}.
-We learn the square root of the Bregman divergence to provide a soft inductive bias (as an illustrative example, Euclidean distance is a metric but squared Euclidean distance is not).